zammad/zammad/.dev/agent_docs/development_workflow.md

 ### 4. Branch

-Use the `/prepare-issue-branch` skill to create the branch and prepare the commit message.
+**Standalone mode:** Use the `/prepare-issue-branch` skill to create the branch and prepare the commit message.
 It handles naming conventions, public vs. private issue detection, and commit message formatting automatically.

+**Attach mode:** Do _not_ invoke `/prepare-issue-branch`.
+The story branch is already checked out (confirmed in step 1).
+Instead:

+- Run `git fetch origin && git pull --rebase` to align with what colleagues have pushed since you started.
+- If `git pull --rebase` produces conflicts, stop and ask the user to resolve them before continuing.
+- Do not prepare a commit message yet — it will be written in step 8 based on what was actually changed.

 ### 5. Implement